 Advisory Council

-- Hats off to Dr. Gregory Cramer on receiving tenure in Spring 2022, and being named Chair of the Teacher Education Department
+• Hats off to Dr. Gregory Cramer on being named Chair of the Teacher Education Department

-- Welcome Anna Morgan, MS, - full-time lecturer for our EDU Special Education courses.
+• Welcome Dr. Elizabeth Grobart, Assistant Professor for our EDU Special Education courses.

-- PACC (Parkside Access to College Credit) teacher education program that began with KUSD in January 2021 with three-credit Foundations of Education course; has now been expanded to RUSD beginning September 2022
+• PACC (Parkside Access to College Credit) teacher education program that began with KUSD in January 2021 with three-credit Foundations of Education course; has expanded to RUSD and continues to grow

-- Congrats to Estreya Ricchio and Ty Randell on winning RAREA scholarships
+• Congrats to Audrey Capodarco and Emily Williams on winning RAREA scholarships

 The Institute of Professional Educator Development (IPED) Advisory Council reviews evidence of the impact of Educator Preparation and Advanced Professional Development programs on stakeholder learning outcomes.
 The council makes recommendations for changes in the design, delivery, and structure of programs in IPED to the department.
 All recommendations are based on evidence of achievement in relation to program performance benchmarks established by the department in consultation with the Dean of the College of Social Sciences and Professional Studies.
 The advisory purview of the council will focus on shaping the content and delivery of the Educator Preparation and Professional Development initiatives and the design of resources relevant to the transformation of curriculum and sustainability initiatives in higher education.
 The Advisory Council may be requested to provide feedback on topics such as educational offerings, initiatives, partnerships and other activities related to the success of the program.